threefoldtech/0-db/README.md

 # 0-db [![Build Status](https://travis-ci.org/threefoldtech/0-db.svg?branch=master)](https://travis-ci.org/threefoldtech/0-db) [![codecov](https://codecov.io/gh/threefoldtech/0-db/branch/master/graph/badge.svg)](https://codecov.io/gh/threefoldtech/0-db)
-0-db is a super fast and efficient key-value store redis-protocol (mostly) compatible which makes data persistant inside an always append datafile, with namespaces support.
+0-db (zdb) is a super fast and efficient key-value store which makes data persistant inside an always append datafile, with namespaces support.

+The database is split in two part:
+- The database engine, which can be used as static or shared library
+- The network daemon using resp (redis protocol) to make a remote database

-Indexes are created to speedup restart/reload process, this index is always append too, except in direct-mode (see below for more information).
+Indexes are created to speedup restart/reload process, this index is always append too, except in sequential-mode (see below for more information).

-We use it as backend for many of our blockchain work and might replace redis for basic SET and GET request.
+We use it as backend for many of our blockchain work.
+It might replace redis for basic request, but 0-db is not a redis replacement and never will.

 # Quick links
 1. [Build targets](#build-targets)